andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-5.md

 ---
 title: 05.
-Don't pass up a great opportunity
+Seize the opportunity
 subtitle: >-
   An opportunity to shoot a great photo is like lightning.
 It rarely strikes in the same place again.
 If something catches your eye, it’s incumbent on you to